google/or-tools/ortools/sat/docs/scheduling.md

 ## Ranking tasks in a disjunctive resource with a circuit constraint.

-To rank intervals in a NoOverlap constraint, we will use a circuit constraint to perform the transitive reduction from precedences to successors.
+To rank intervals in a no_overlap constraint, we will use a circuit constraint to perform the transitive reduction from precedences to successors.

 This is slightly complicated if some interval variables are optional, and we need to take into account the case where no task is performed.